 Instructions

-In a medium bowl, whisk together the all-purpose flour, unsweetened cocoa powder, baking soda, and salt until well combined.
-This helps evenly distribute the leavening and cocoa. - Cream Butter and Sugars
+- In a medium bowl, whisk together the flour, cocoa powder, baking soda, and salt.
+Set aside.

-Gradually add the dry ingredients to the wet mixture, mixing just until incorporated.
-Be careful not to overmix, or the cookies may become tough. - Fold in Chocolate Chips
+- Gradually add the dry ingredients to the butter mixture, mixing until just combined.
+Be careful not to overmix.

 Notes